RHMAP-Sample-Mobile-Apps/sync-angular-client/README.md

 ```

 This will open the application in a browser (only Chrome is tested) and allow
-you to interact with the local Cloud (fh-rest-sync-proxy-template) and Service
+you to interact with the local Cloud (linked above) and Service
-(fh-rest-mbaas-template) to create users.
+(also linked above) to create users in the MBaaS Service.